 Father and son have a unique bond unlike any other, and that bond can often come under strain.
 And what better material for a touching, emotional, and often cathartic drama?

-10. Road to Perdition (2002)
+15. Road to Perdition (2002)

 Tom Hanks, Paul Newman, Daniel Craig, and Jude Law?
 Yes, please!
 Plus Oscar-winning director Sam Mendes?
 Don't mind if we do!

 Hanks plays Michael Sullivan, a mob enforcer who's running from the mob with his young son, who was witness to a hit.
 Fleeing through the 1930s American Midwest, Mike goes on more than one type of journey—discovering both himself and his connection to his son.